This post may contain affiliate links. For more information, read my disclosure policy.

 - Note: This dough requires chilling.

-- Place melted butter in the bowl of a stand mixer fitted with the paddle attachment (or a large bowl if using a hand mixer).
-Add granulated and brown sugars and mix on low speed until the mixture is smooth.
-Mix in egg and vanilla extract and mix on medium speed until combined.
+- Place melted butter in a large bowl (stirring by hand is recommended but you can use a stand mixer fitted with the paddle attachment or a hand mixer).
+Add granulated and brown sugars and stir until the mixture is smooth.
+Stir in egg and vanilla extract and stir until combined.

-- Mix in baking soda and salt, then slowly mix in flour and mix just until the batter is smooth and comes together.
-Be sure to scrape the sides of the bowl during mixing.
+- Stir in baking soda and salt, then slowly mix in flour and stir just until the batter is smooth and comes together.
+Be sure to scrape the sides of the bowl during stirring.
 Slowly mix in chocolate chips.

 - Line a cookie sheet with a silicone baking mat or parchment paper.
 Scoop 2 tablespoon balls of dough onto the cookie sheet.
 Spacing doesn’t matter because you will be chilling the dough.
-Cover with plastic wrap and chill for at least 2 hours.
+Cover with plastic wrap and chill for at least 30 minutes.
+The longer you chill them the better the flavor!

 - Preheat oven to 350°F. Line a second cookie sheet with parchment paper or a silicone baking mat.